How to demonstrate more ICF core competencies by having a Coaching Plan

 Especially if you are seeking the MCC credential, it is in your best interest to have a Coaching Plan with your clients.
 Just as you would have with your regular coaching clients, make sure you go through some sort of process to establish your client goals/outcomes for your coaching engagement.
 This means you will be agreeing to provide multiple coaching sessions to them, maybe in exchange for being able to record the sessions and possibly submit for your ICF credential.

-In The Mentor Coaching Group that Karen Boskemper and I co-lead (the next one commences February 3), we provide templates to use with clients for this process.
-As part of our individual mentoring sessions, which is part of our group format, we do not accept a first coaching session with a client to use as our mentoring focus.
+In The Mentor Coaching Group Program there are templates to use with clients for this process.
+For individual mentoring sessions, which are included in the program; we do not recommend reviewing a first coaching session with a client (although there may be exceptions).

-We have a library of over 25 recorded coaching sessions of MCC, PCC and ACC skill level for our clients to listen to and evaluate.
+There’s a member-only library of 40+ recorded coaching sessions of MCC, PCC and ACC skill level for our clients to listen to and evaluate.
 We model the process we recommend to our mentoring clients, and provide examples of first sessions to listen to, versus third or fourth sessions with the same client.
 You can hear the trust building between coach and client, thereby demonstrating the following competencies at a deeper level:

 During a coaching session, you can now ask questions that relate to their goals or desired outcomes.
 For example, where does the focus for this session fit with their overall goals for your coaching engagement?
 Have their goals changed since starting your coaching engagement?
 If so, then let the client adapt them to meet where they are at now.